 Cultivating a positive culture within the workplace helps to draw in talent, promotes engagement, drives employee satisfaction, and impacts their overall performance.

 With the ongoing COVID-19 pandemic, workplace cultures are facing a turning point.
-Organisations that previously had few remote employees now have a large workforce of remote employees to effectively support, while those who previously had a remote workforce now also have to support a distributed workforce, with support for office-based employees who are working from home.
+Organisations that previously had few remote employees now have a large workforce of remote employees to effectively support.
+They now have to support a distributed workforce, with support for office-based employees who are working from home.